lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Other authentication related verifications are out of scope for EDHOC, and is the responsibility of the application.
 In particular, the authentication credential needs to be validated in the context of the connection for which EDHOC is used, see {{auth-validation}}.
 EDHOC MUST allow the application to read received information about credential (ID_CRED_R, ID_CRED_I).
 EDHOC MUST have access to the authentication key and the authentication credential.

 Note that the type of authentication key, authentication credential, and the identification of the credential have a large impact on the message size.
 For example, the Signature_or_MAC field is much smaller with a static DH key than with a signature key.
-A CCS is much smaller than a self-signed certificate/CWT, but if it is possible to reference the credential with a COSE header like 'kid', then that is in turn much smaller than a CCS.
+A CWT Claims Set (CCS) is much smaller than a self-signed certificate/CWT, but if it is possible to reference the credential with a COSE header like 'kid', then that is in turn much smaller than a CCS.

 ### Authentication Keys {#auth-keys}